binGhzal/Media-Server/README.md

 ## Introduction

-This repository contains the configuration files and scripts for setting up a media server using Docker and Kubernetes.
+This repository contains the configuration files and scripts for setting up a homelab using Docker and Kubernetes.
 The server is designed to host various applications and services, including media streaming, network management, monitoring, and more.
 The goal is to create a self-hosted environment that can be easily managed and scaled.

 ## Features